Position: Youth Instructor

 Classification: Part-time, non-exempt, seasonal.
 Approximately 15 hours a week, from April 2020 to June 2020 with the possibility of extending to future seasons.

 Organization Overview: Bike New York is a 501(c)(3) nonprofit whose mission is to transform lives and communities through bicycling.
 We accomplish this through free educational programming, dynamic public events, expansive outreach, and consistent collaboration with community and government organizations.
-Best known for producing North America’s largest bike ride, the TD Five Boro Bike Tour, ride for 32,000 cyclists through all five boroughs of New York City on 40 miles of car-free streets—Bike New York also organizes regional rides, small community rides, and the East Coast’s most-attended bike show, Bike Expo New York.
+Best known for producing North America’s largest bike ride—the TD Five Boro Bike Tour, ride for 32,000 cyclists through all five boroughs of New York City on 40 miles of car-free streets—Bike New York also organizes regional rides, small community rides, and one of the nation’s most-attended bike shows, Bike Expo New York.
 Proceeds from these events fund our free bike education classes for kids and adults throughout New York City.
-In 2018, we taught bike skills to more than 28,000 kids and adults.
+In 2019, we taught bike skills to more than 25,000 kids and adults.

 Duties will include, but will not be limited to:

-- Teaching Bike New York’s Learn to Ride program to children who don’t know how to ride a bike
+- Teach Bike New York’s Learn to Ride program to children who don’t know how to ride a bike

-- Teaching Bike New York’s Bike Driver’s Ed curriculum to groups of 10-15 kids who already know how to ride a bike, as preparation to taking them out on group bike rides
+- Teach Bike New York’s Bike Driver’s Ed curriculum to groups of 10-15 kids who already know how to ride a bike, as preparation to taking them out on group bike rides

-- Determining whether kids have adequate skills to go “off site” for group bike rides
+- Determine whether kids have adequate skills to go “off site” for group bike rides

-- Leading safe, smooth, and well-functioning group rides off site
+- Lead safe, smooth, and well-functioning group rides off site

-- Working closely with after school directors and staff according to their schedules and conditions
+- Work closely with after school directors and staff according to their schedules and conditions

 - Be an experienced, enthusiastic cyclist who is passionate about sharing the joys of cycling with others